 The American Academy of Ophthalmology established the International Classification of Diabetic Retinopathy and Diabetic Macular Edema, which describes 5 clinical levels of diabetic retinopathy:

 1) No apparent retinopathy and no abnormalities.

-2) Mild nonproliferative diabetes retinopathy (NPDR) with microaneurysms only.
+2) Mild nonproliferative diabetic retinopathy (NPDR) with microaneurysms only.

-3) Moderate NPDR with microaneurysms and other abnormalities but less than severe NPDR.
+3) Moderate NPDR with microaneurysms and other abnormalities but less than in severe NPDR.

 4) Severe NPDR with any of the following: ≥20 intraretinal hemorrhages in each of the 4 retinal quadrants, definite venous beading in ≥2 retinal quadrants, prominent intraretinal microvascular abnormalities in ≥1 retinal quadrants, and no proliferative diabetic retinopathy (PDR).

 5) PDR with ≥1 of the following: Retinal neovascularization, vitreous hemorrhage, or preretinal hemorrhage.
 Neovascular glaucoma can result from new vessels growing in the iris and anterior chamber angle structures.

 Diabetic macular edema (DME) can be present with any level of diabetic retinopathy.
 It develops as a consequence of increased retinal vascular permeability that results in retinal thickening and lipid deposits (hard exudates).
 The DME classification is based on the ophthalmic findings (retinal thickening or hard exudates in the posterior pole):

 1) Mild DME: Some retinal thickening or hard exudates in the posterior pole but distant from the center of the macula.

 2) Moderate DME: Findings approaching but not involving the center of the macula.

 3) Severe DME: Findings involving the center of the macula.